DaSausiBoi/VW-DEMO-Docs/docs/source/introduction.rst

 How will this be achieved?
 --------------------------

-This will be done by eplacing costly components such as the Vehicle Spy3 software and neoVI FIRE 2 with more cost-effective and cost-friendly parts that would carry out the same functions, such as a Raspberry PI and neoECU.
+This will be done by replacing costly components such as the Vehicle Spy3 software and neoVI FIRE 2 with more cost-effective and cost-friendly parts that would carry out the same functions.